Landslide slams into Chinese village after typhoon, 27 missing

-SHANGHAI/BEIJING A landslide slammed into a village in China's eastern Zhejiang province on Wednesday, swallowing up dozens of houses and leaving 27 people missing, state media reported.
+SHANGHAI/BEIJING (Reuters) - A landslide slammed into a village in China's eastern Zhejiang province on Wednesday, swallowing up dozens of houses and leaving 27 people missing, state media reported.

 Heavy typhoon rains caused the landslide to crash into Sucun village, said the official Xinhua news agency.